marsdrums/ReSTIR-reworking/README.md

 #### Velocity inflation and disocclusion weights

 Velocity vectors are used to temporally reproject data from the previous frame onto the current frame.
 Temporal reprojection serves two key purposes: enabling the temporal reuse of reservoirs and supporting temporal filtering.

 Since velocity vectors are tied to the geometry that generates them, even minor inaccuracies can result in faulty reprojections at shape edges, leading to ghosting artifacts.
 To mitigate this, velocity vectors are "inflated," extending them over the shape they belong to.
-This inflation is achieved by examining 2x2 tiles and selecting the velocity vector with the highest magnitude within each tile.
+This inflation is achieved by examining 2x2 tiles and selecting the velocity vector of the closest fragment in the tile.

->[!NOTE]
-> Alternatively, the velocity vector could be chosen based on the closest fragment (i.e., the fragment with the smallest depth value) within the tile.

 When objects move, new fragment may be disoccluded and appear on screen for the first time.
 To account for disoccluded fragments, a weight is assigned to each fragment representing how relieable is each velocity vector.
 Such computation is performed considering the fragment's velocity vectors, and the previous velocity vectors (the method is described in detail here: https://www.elopezr.com/temporal-aa-and-the-quest-for-the-holy-trail/).